Multiple perspectives creating better outcomes

 - Yaa Ntiamoa-Baidu, Centre for African Wetlands, University of Ghana (Ghana)

-- Phil Vernon, Director of Programs, International Alert (UK)
+- Phil Vernon, Independent Peacebuilding and International Development Expert (UK)